dannevernguyens/dannevernguyens.github.io/blog.code102.06.md

 Here quantity is the variable name and the variable value is placed before the semicolon.
 Further, the equal sign is an **assignment operator**. (this implies that operators can be something other than an equal sign!!??)
 If a value hasn't been assigned to a variable, it is said that the value is **undefined**.

 **DATA TYPES**
+NUMERIC DATA TYPE - numbers ex: 0.75
+STRING DATA TYPE -  letters and other characters (can include HTML markup) ex: 'Hi, Ivy!'
+BOOLEAN DATA TYPE - true or false ex: true

+There are other data types in js that we will learn later: arrays, objects, undefined, and null.

+Unlike in other languages, when declaring a var in js, you do not need to specify what type of data it will hold.

+**USING A VARIABLE TO STORE A NUMBER**
+Numbers are not written inside quotation marks.

+**USING A VARIABLE TO STORE A STRING**
+String var are placed inside quote marks.
+You can use double or single quotes but your starting and ending quotes must match!!
+Quotes should also be straight, no curly quotes.
+Strings must also always be written on a single line.

+**USING QUOTES INSIDE A STRING**
+For text formatting reasons, sometimes you will want to use a quote inside a string.
+If you want to use double quotes, you can surround the entire string in single quotes.
+If you want to use single quotes, you can surround the entire string in double quotes.
+You can also use a technique called **escaping** by using a backslash *before* any type of quote mark that is in a string.
+This backslash will tell the machine that the following character is part of the string and not the end of the string.